Out of the Blue (1947 film): Production

-Mystery writer Vera Caspary's had a percentage deal with Eagle-Lion Films.
-The previous year she wrote in England the screenplay of Bedelia, from her 1945 novel, which was also produced by her future husband Isadore Goldsmith.
+The previous year mystery writer Vera Caspary wrote, in England, the screenplay of Bedelia, from her 1945 novel, which was produced by her future husband Isadore Goldsmith.
 Her original short story for Out of the Blue appeared in Today's Woman magazine in September 1947.
+She had a percentage deal with Eagle-Lion Films.

 Hadda Brooks sings the title song in a nightclub.

+Out Of The Blue was the last film Carole Landis made in Hollywood.

+Release

+On 26 November 2019, ClassicFlix released Out of the Blue on a single Blu-ray disc, in MPEG-4 Advanced Video Coding with Mono DTS-HD Master Audio 2.0.